 BOOTS: ATOMIC | BACKLAND XTD

-I decided to use a 102mm center lens because I wanted to be able to handle any situation with just one rod.
-I chose 85mm for spring because of its hiking performance and width that prevents it from getting buried even in coarse snow.
-I prefer boards that are not too long for my height, with climbing in mind.
-The boots are ATOMIC "BACKLAND Carbon XTD".
-Not only is it light, but it also has a good grip.
-The last is also 100mm, so it has a medium last instead of the narrow last that is common with light boots.
-I think many skiers can use it.
+I chose a 102mm center width because I wanted one board that could handle any situation.
+I chose the 85mm width for spring because it's good for hiking and doesn't get lost in granular snow.
+I also like to climb, so I prefer boards that aren't too long for my height.
+I chose the ATOMIC "BACKLAND Carbon XTD" boots.
+They're not only light, but also have good hold.
+The last is 100mm, so it's a medium last, not the narrow last that's common with light boots.
+I think many skiers can use them

 While attending university, he aspired to become a mountain guide and studied under international mountain guide Hirofumi Ishizaka.
-Upon graduating from university, he became a certified guide by the Japan Mountain Guide Association.
-Since his early 20s, he has experienced heli-ski guide training in Northern Europe, mountain climbing in the European Alps, and ski touring.
+Upon graduating, he became a certified guide by the Japan Mountain Guides Association.
+In his early twenties, he began heli-ski guide training in Northern Europe and experienced mountaineering and ski touring in the European Alps

 Kagura Powder Station | Kazuya Igarashi